lopezolidev/Info-Cesta/README.md

 # DataGama
 This project is the development of an integrated  PostgreSQL database for Gama Supermarket.
 The system manages both physical and online sales operations, handling customers, products, inventory, and promotions through advanced SQL programming, including stored procedures, functions, and triggers.
+# Gama Supermarket - Integrated Database System
+## About
+This project is a PostgreSQL database developed for Gama Supermarket.
+It serves as the final project for the Databases course at the School of Computer Science, Universidad Central de Venezuela.
+This system is designed to handle both **online** and **physical** sale operations.
+## Key Features
+- A comprehensive relational model with over 25+ tables managing inventory, sales, customers, products, etc.
+- Advanced analytical queries to generate complex business reports.
+- Robust business logic implemented through **Stored Procedures** to simulate online transactions like online checkouts and supplier purchases.
+- Automated data integrity and processes using **Triggers**, such as inventory updates upon sales and data validation for purchases.
+- Custom **Functions** for reusable and precise financial calculations within the database.
+## Database Schema
+==Database schema diagram==
+## Project Structure
+The project follows a script-based structure to ensure sequential execution:
+ ├── 01_schema.sql - *Database and table creation*
+ ├── 02_inserts.sql - *Data population*
+ ├── 03_queries.sql - *Analytical queries*
+ ├── 04_functions.sql - *Custom functions*
+ ├── 05_procedures.sql - *Stored procedures*
+ └── 06_triggers.sql - *Triggers*
+## Tech Stack
+- **Database**: PostgreSQL
+- **Language**: SQL, PL/pgSQL
+- **Tools**: Git, GitHub, PgAdmin and postgreSQL CLI
+## Setup and Installation
+- `git clone [repo-url]`
+- Setup PostgreSQL database and user (either through CLI or PgAdmin)
+- Configure the connection in a `.env` file (this file is ignored by Git).
+- Run the SQL scripts in the correct order (`01_schema.sql`, then `02_inserts.sql`, etc.) to create and populate the database.
+## Authors
+- @lopezolidev (myself)